apezeng/apezeng.github.io/teaching.md

 ### University of Connecticut

 **Teaching Assistant**
-- ECON1201: Principles of Microeconomics (Fall 2024)
+- ECON 1201: Principles of Microeconomics (Fall 2024)
-- ECON1202: Principles of Macroeconomics (Spring 2025)
+- ECON 1202: Principles of Macroeconomics (Spring 2025)
+- Econ 3321/5321: Programming and Computation with R for Economists (Fall 2025)
+- ECON 3495：Econ of Crime (Fall 2025)

 ---